pierrebear6/project2-feature-engineering/README.md

 ![AMD relative_pct Stats](images/amd_rp_sumstats.png)

 We can see that the data is more or less evenly distributed.
 All other statistical characteristics are as expected from a percentage-type data point.
+One thing to keep in mind is the density at 0 and 1.
+This is due to the stock prices moving to higher highs or lower lows within the rolling time blocks.
+Since it is still informative to know if a stock is moving past the upper and lower ranges, it may still be a suitable variable.

 Autocorrelation: